Joe Judge (American football): 2020 season

 On September 13, 2020, Judge lost his head coaching debut against the Pittsburgh Steelers by a score of 26–16.
-After an 0–5 start to the season, Judge received his first career win as a head coach in a 20–19 win against the Washington Redskins on October 18, 2020.
+After an 0–5 start to the season, Judge received his first career win as a head coach in a 20–19 win against the Washington Football Team on October 18, 2020.
 On November 18, 2020, there was a coaching controversy when Judge fired his offensive line coach Marc Colombo and replaced him with former Dolphins offensive line coach Dave DeGuglielmo after Week 10, due to a verbal altercation.
 In his first season as the head coach of the Giants, Judge led them to a 6–10 record, finishing second in the NFC East.
-At the end of the season he was criticized for comments he made about the Philadelphia Eagles not putting in effort, causing the Giants to miss the playoffs.

 2021 season

 The Giants regressed during Judge's second season, going 4–13 and finishing last in the NFC East.
 Judge recorded the most losses by a Giants head coach with 13 surpassing the mark of 12 by Jim Fassel in 2003.
 Judge was fired on January 11, 2022, finishing his tenure in New York with an overall record of 10–23 (.303).
-Judge's season suffered from questionable calls, such as a coach's challenge on a non-reviewable scoring play during Week 1 versus the Denver Broncos, a controversial post-game locker room rant after a loss to the Chicago Bears, and a quarterback sneak on 3rd and 9 against their own goalline during a Week 18 matchup against the Washington Football Team.
+Judge's season suffered from questionable calls, such as a coach's challenge on a non-reviewable scoring play during Week 1 versus the Denver Broncos, a controversial 11 minute post-game locker room rant after a loss to the Chicago Bears, and a quarterback sneak on 3rd and 9 against their own goalline during a Week 18 matchup against the Washington Football Team.

 New England Patriots (second stint)

 On February 8, 2022, the Patriots announced that Judge was hired as an offensive assistant.
-On July 21, 2022, the Patriots announced that he will also be the Quarterbacks coach.
-He lost his quarterback's coach job following the hire of Bill O'Brien on January 26, 2023.
+On July 21, 2022, the Patriots announced that he would also be the quarterbacks coach.
+He lost his quarterbacks coach job following the hire of Bill O'Brien on January 26, 2023, and was named assistant head coach in 2023.

+Ole Miss Rebels

+On April 3, 2024, it was reported that Judge had joined the Ole Miss Rebels as a senior analyst.
+In the summer of 2025, Judge was named an on-field assistant coach as the quarterbacks coach.

 Personal life

 Judge's father, Joseph, played football at Temple and professionally with the Hamilton Tiger-Cats of the Canadian Football League.
 Judge's wife, Amber, was an All-SEC soccer player at Mississippi State, and they have four children together.
+Judge's son, Sean, plays college football at Ole Miss.